 Congratulations to Our Clean Marinas!

-Watch for the LWMC Clean Marina flags at marinas around Lake Wylie, and be sure to say thank you to the marina operators for protecting Lake Wylie!
+Watch for the Lake Wylie Marine Commission Clean Marina flags at marinas around Lake Wylie, and be sure to thank the marina operators for protecting Lake Wylie!

 - Commodore Yacht Club